project-imprimis/libprimis/doc/engine.md

 presents many different images which have yet to be composited to a final output image.
-This then dictates that MSAA implementations have to do a MSAA pass over every buffer, of which there are several, in order to properly antialias the scene; this then makes MSAA several times slower in a game like Imprimis than a forward-rendered game like Quake III or Cube 2.
+This then dictates that MSAA implementations have to do a MSAA pass over every buffer, of which there are several, in order to properly antialias the scene; this then makes MSAA several times slower in a game like Libprimis than a forward-rendered game like Quake III or Cube 2.

 Like SSAA, MSAA tends to have large memory bandwidth demands relative to screenspace antialiasing methods.

-For this reason, while MSAA is included in Imprimis, it rapidly becomes prohibitively expensive at high levels.
-For high performance antialiasing in a deferred engine like Imprimis, a different technique is needed: screenspace antialiasing.
+For this reason, while MSAA is included in Libprimis, it rapidly becomes prohibitively expensive at high levels.
+For high performance antialiasing in a deferred engine like Libprimis, a different technique is needed: screenspace antialiasing.

 ### 5.5.3 Fast Approximate Antialiasing (FXAA)